 The information model presented in this report is in the EXPRESS language.
-The EXPRESS modeling language [1] was developed as part of the International Organization for Standardization (ISO), most commonly known as the 10303 Standard for the Exchange of Product Model Data (STEP) [7].
-STEP is an international standard, the result of an effort to develop a mechanism for digitally representing the physical and functional characteristics of a product throughout the product's life cycle.
+The EXPRESS modeling language [1] was developed as part of the International Organization for Standardization (ISO) Standard 10303, commonly known as the Standard for the Exchange of Product Model Data (STEP) [7].
+STEP is the result of an effort to develop a mechanism for digitally representing the physical and functional characteristics of a product throughout the product's life cycle.
 STEP includes information models and mechanisms for representing the models and related data.
 EXPRESS is a formally specified structured language.
 EXPRESS models have an object-oriented flavor.
-The reason EXPRESS is chosen here is three-fold: EXPRESS is primarily an information modeling language, EXPRESS is a textual representation that permits machine processing of the specification, and EXPRESS consists of language elements that allow an unambiguous object definition and specification of constraints on the objects defined.
+The reason EXPRESS is chosen here is three-fold: EXPRESS is primarily an information modeling language, EXPRESS is a textual representation that permits machine processing of the specification, and EXPRESS consists of language elements that allow unambiguous object definitions and specification of constraints on the objects defined.

 An information model provides a sharable, stable, and organized structure of information requirements.
-It is developed to preserve independence from both usage and implementation.
+It is developed to be independent from implementations using different data format structures.
 Implementation independence allows users to select their implementation methods.
-The selection of an implementation method is heavily dependent on the target environment where the application system resides.
+The selection of an implementation method is heavily dependent on the target environment where the application system resides, but the information contained in the model is not dependent on the target environment if the modeling is done properly.
 Currently, the implementation methods used by the manufacturing community include:

-- 1) data transfer via a working form, which is a structured, in-memory representation of data - 2) data transfer via an exchange file, which is a file with a predefined structure or format - 3) data transfer using a database management system [8]
+- 1) data transfer via a working form, which is a structured, in-memory representation of data. - 2) data transfer via an exchange file, which is a file with a predefined structure or format. - data transfer using a database management system [8].

-STEP introduced the 10303 Exchange Structure, or the 10303-21, or the Part 21 file, as an implementation method for actual EXPRESS models [9].
+STEP introduced the 10303 Exchange Structure in ISO 10303-21, or the Part 21 file, as an implementation method for actual EXPRESS models [9].
 A Part 21 file contains instances of the various entities defined by the EXPRESS information model.
-The Part 21 file format is just one of the implementation methods that implement the EXPRESS information models.
-Tools that support the implementation of EXPRESS information models are briefly described in Section 4.
+The Part 21 file format is just one of the implementation methods for representing data in accordance with the EXPRESS information models.
+Tools that support the implementation of EXPRESS information models are briefly described in Sec.
+4.